fivesevengroup/entranceinharmony/replit.md

 - Particles removed after animation completes to prevent DOM bloat
 - Mix-blend-mode screen provides luminous effect without heavy compositing
 - Mobile-responsive with proper breakpoints

+## Voucher System Architecture (October 2025)

+### Two-Type Voucher System

+The application supports two distinct types of gift vouchers, each serving different customer needs:

+**1. Custom Amount Vouchers (purchaseType: "custom")**
+- Users select or enter any monetary value (€25, €50, €75, €100, or custom)
+- Flexible redemption - can be applied to any service or combination of services
+- Amount is user-defined and validated on both frontend and backend

+**2. Service-Based Vouchers (purchaseType: "service")**
+- Vouchers tied to specific beauty treatments
+- Amount automatically determined by the selected service's price
+- Service details are "snapshotted" at purchase time to preserve historical pricing
+- Prevents pricing discrepancies if service prices change after voucher purchase

+### Service Snapshot Pattern

+When a service-based voucher is created, the system captures and stores:
+- `serviceSnapshotName`: The name of the treatment at time of purchase
+- `serviceSnapshotPrice`: The exact price at time of purchase
+- `serviceId`: Reference to the original service (for tracking/analytics)

+This ensures that voucher value remains consistent even if the salon updates their pricing.

+### Security Implementation

+**Backend Price Enforcement:**
+- For service-based vouchers, the backend determines the voucher amount from the service price
+- Client-submitted amount is ignored and overridden by backend-fetched service price
+- Prevents price manipulation attacks where users could modify the amount before submission

+**Validation Flow:**
+1. Frontend validates purchaseType and serviceId selection
+2. Backend receives voucher creation request
+3. If purchaseType is "service", backend fetches service from storage
+4. Backend snapshots service name and price
+5. Backend overrides any client-submitted amount with service.price
+6. Voucher is created with server-determined amount

+### Pre-loaded Services

+The system comes with 5 realistic beauty treatments pre-loaded in memory:

+1. **Hydrafacial Deluxe** - €89, 60 minutes
+   - Intensive Tiefenreinigung mit Hyaluronsäure

+2. **Klassische Gesichtsbehandlung** - €75, 75 minutes
+   - Entspannende Behandlung für jeden Hauttyp

+3. **Anti-Aging Behandlung** - €95, 90 minutes
+   - Straffende Behandlung gegen Falten

+4. **Aqua Facial** - €79, 60 minutes
+   - Feuchtigkeitsspendende Intensivpflege

+5. **Microdermabrasion** - €65, 45 minutes
+   - Sanftes Peeling für glatte Haut

+### User Experience Flow

+**Voucher Purchase Journey:**
+1. User navigates to /gutscheine (vouchers page)
+2. User selects voucher type:
+   - "Freier Betrag" (Custom Amount) → Shows amount selection with predefined options
+   - "Für eine Behandlung" (For a Treatment) → Shows list of available services
+3. For service vouchers, each service displays:
+   - Treatment name
+   - Short description
+   - Duration in minutes
+   - Price in euros
+4. User selects delivery method (digital email or postal)
+5. User provides recipient and buyer information
+6. System creates voucher with appropriate amount
+7. User proceeds to Stripe payment
+8. Upon successful payment, voucher is marked as paid

+### Frontend Implementation

+**Component: client/src/pages/Vouchers.tsx**
+- Fetches services from `/api/services` endpoint using TanStack Query
+- Conditionally renders form fields based on selected purchaseType
+- Form validation ensures serviceId is required when purchaseType is "service"
+- Amount field only shown and required for custom vouchers
+- Service selection radio group only shown for service-based vouchers

+### Backend Implementation

+**Storage: server/storage.ts**
+- `getServices()`: Returns all available services
+- `getService(id)`: Fetches specific service by ID
+- `createService(service)`: Adds new service to storage
+- Services are seeded on MemStorage initialization

+**Routes: server/routes.ts**
+- `GET /api/services`: Returns list of all services
+- `POST /api/vouchers`:
+  - Validates voucher data with Zod schema
+  - For service vouchers: fetches service, snapshots details, overrides amount
+  - Creates voucher with appropriate data
+  - Returns created voucher for payment processing